-You can also avail detailed reports that give a consolidated view of password resets and user adoptions on a single dashboard.
+You can also avail of detailed reports that give a consolidated view of password resets and user adoptions on a single dashboard.

-Generally, after adopting both Single Sign-On and Password Management services, companies breathe a sigh of relief as they no longer have to invest a lot time, effort or money on securing the accesses.
+Generally, after adopting both Single Sign-On and Password Management services, companies breathe a sigh of relief as they no longer have to invest a lot of time, effort or money on securing the accesses.

 Securing employee accesses is as important as giving one

 The fact the employees’ access to apps must be well secured cannot be stressed enough.